-Clustering^ The “HLTAID004: Provide an emergency first aid response in an education and care setting” unit is not delivered by Reach Community College or Inspire Education, students must organise the completion of this unit via an external provider.
+Clustering^ The “HLTAID004: Provide an emergency first aid response in an education and care setting” unit is not delivered by Reach Community College, students must organise the completion of this unit via an external provider.

-Inspire Education has clustered their Certificate III in Early Childhood Education and Care course into just 6 easy-to-follow theory workbooks and 1 practical skills journal – they have found that this helps students work through and understand the course content faster by assessing any learning objectives that overlap across units just once!
+We have clustered our Certificate III in Early Childhood Education and Care course into just 6 easy-to-follow theory workbooks and 1 practical skills journal – they have found that this helps students work through and understand the course content faster by assessing any learning objectives that overlap across units just once!

 The CHC30113 Certificate III in Early Childhood Education and Care is one of Australia’s most popular child care qualifications.
 This nationally recognised and accredited certificate is suitable to help you start your child care career and is now an essential minimum training requirement to hold many jobs in the child care sector.